Duality between Lagrangian and Legendrian invariants: Wrapped Floer cohomology and Legendrian surgery

 \subsection{Wrapped Floer cohomology and Lagrangian handle attachment}

-In this subsection we discuss the result in \cite{BEE} which gives a Legendrian surgery description of the wrapped Floer cohomology of a co-core disk in a Weinstein manifold obtained by Lagrangian handle attachment along a Legendrian sphere.
+In this subsection we prove the results in \cite{BEE} which gives a Legendrian surgery description of the wrapped Floer cohomology of a co-core disk in a Weinstein manifold obtained by Lagrangian handle attachment along a Legendrian sphere, referring to \cite{Esurgerycurves} for the results on holomorphic curves missing in \cite{BEE}.
 To state this result we first introduce notation.

 Let $X_0$ be a Weinstein $2n$-manifold with ideal boundary the contact $(2n-1)$-manifold $Y_0$.
-Let $\Lambda=\Lambda_0\cup\dots\cup\Lambda_m$ be a Legendrian submanifold such that all of its components $\Lambda_j$ are parameterized $(n-1)$-spheres.
+Let $\Lambda=\Lambda_1\cup\dots\cup\Lambda_m$ be a Legendrian submanifold such that all of its components $\Lambda_j$ are parameterized $(n-1)$-spheres.
 Let $X$ be the Weinstein manifold that results from attaching Lagrangian handles $H$ to $\Lambda$.
 Here $H=H_{1}\cup\dots\cup H_{m}$, where each component $H_j$ is a disk sub-bundle of the cotangent bundle $T^{\ast}D$ of the $n$-disk $D$, and where $H_j$ is attached to $\Lambda_j$.
 Then $X$ contains $m$ co-core disks corresponding to the cotangent fibers at the center of the disk in each $H_j$.
 We let $C_j\subset X$ denote co-core disk in $H_j$, $\Gamma_j\subset Y$ denote its Legendrian boundary inside the contact boundary $Y$ of $X$, and write $\Gamma=\Gamma_1\cup\dots\cup\Gamma_m$.

 As a first step in the calculation of the wrapped Floer cohomology of $C$ we describe the generators of the underlying chain complex.
-By the results in Section \ref{sec:CWnoHam}, generators of $CW^{\ast}(C)$ are of two kinds Lagrangian intersection points and Reeb chords.
+By definition, see Section \ref{sec:CWnoHam}, generators of $CW^{\ast}(C)$ are of two kinds Lagrangian intersection points and Reeb chords.
 Here the Lagrangian intersection points are easily understood: pick the shifting Morse function so that it has one minimum on each component of $C$ and no other critical points, then there is exactly one intersection point for each component of $C$.
 We denote the intersection point of $C_{j}$ by $m_{j}$ and we denote the subcomplex generated by the $m_{j}$ by $CW^{\ast}_{0}(\Gamma)$.
 Remaining generators are Reeb chords of $\Gamma$ we write $CW^{\ast}_{+}(\Gamma)$ for the quotient complex $CW^{\ast}(\Gamma)/CW^{\ast}_{0}(\Gamma)$ and note that $CW^{\ast}_{+}$ is generated by Reeb chords.

 Consider the link $\Lambda$ and let all components be decorated by minus, $\Lambda^{-}=\Lambda$.
 Consider $CE^{\ast}(\Lambda)$ as a chain complex, generated by composable words of Reeb chords with differential $d$ and with product $\cdot$ given by concatenation if the words are composable and zero otherwise.
 Let $\epsilon>0$ denote the size of the attaching region (i.e., the size of the tubular neighborhood of $\Lambda$ where $H$ is attached), we then have the following.